conduktor/conduktor-docs/docs/platform/configuration/http-proxy-configuration.md

 ---
-sidebar_position: 7
+sidebar_position: 8
-title: HTTP Proxy
+title: HTTP Proxy Configuration
 description: Specify proxy settings that Conduktor Platform should use to access the Internet.
 The HTTP proxy works for both HTTP and HTTPS connections.
 ---